Cologne Prep Class FAQs

 Are there ways of receiving a scholarship?

-TH Köln grants tuition-fee scholarships to a few participants.
-This scholarship is not paid out to students.
-Instead, the tuition fees of 6,000 euros are waived.
+TH Köln grants one tuition-fee scholarship to a participant.
+This scholarship is not paid out to the student.
+Instead, the tuition fees of 6,500 euros are waived.
 Please see the information on applying (Link How to apply) for more information.

 Is rent for an apartment included in my tuition fees?

 No. Rent for an apartment is not included in your tuition fees.
-The International Office can assist you with the application for a room in a student dorm or help you find an apartment on the private housing market.
+The Department of International Affairs can assist you with the application for a room in a student dorm or help you find an apartment on the private housing market.

 What others costs are there?